GEOS-ESM/MAPL/tutorial/mapl_tutorials/parent_one_child_import_via_extdata/README.md

 This is the same as the previous totorial

 # Running
 In this example we use the same components you have seen before.
 But now our child has an import and nobody fills it!.
-But you see that the print from BBB has a value, how is that possible?
+But you see that the print from BBB has a value.
+How is that possible?
 The answer is the other special MAPL gridded component, ExtData.
-In during the run you will see lines like this:
+During the run you will see lines like this:
 ```
    EXTDATA: Updating L bracket for field1
    EXTDATA:  ... file processed: extdata_input.200708.nc4